Grandfather shot multiple times in West Phila. home

-WEST PHILADELPHIA (WPVI) --A grandfather is fighting for his life after being ambushed in his home and shot multiple times in West Philadelphia, according to police.
+WEST PHILADELPHIA (WPVI) --A grandfather returning home from a night of bowling was ambushed and shot multiple times in West Philadelphia, according to police.

 Police say the 56-year-old victim had just returned home to the 700 block of Cecil Street around 11 p.m.
-Wednesday after a night of bowling.
+Wednesday.

 As soon as he settled in, police say someone fired three shots into the front window.